🕯 Candle Care 🕯

 there may be half-inch of leftover wax when you have reached the bottom. this is perfectly normal as it protects the base of your candle container from getting burnt.

-🕯 candle Troubleshooting 🕯
+🕯 Candle Troubleshooting 🕯

-☹ MY CANDLE WICK WON’t STAY LIT
+☹ MY CANDLE WICK WON’T STAY LIT

 Your wick might be drowning.
 This could be caused by several reasons; i) The wax level raised when the crystal tumbles sank into the wax, ii) Wick was trimmed too short.